PoisedDok/AetherArena/README.md

 ## 📄 License

+This project is licensed under the **MIT License** - see the [LICENSE](LICENSE) file for details.

-See individual service directories for their respective licenses.
-Main application code is ISC licensed.
+Individual AI services and third-party components maintain their respective licenses.
+The main AetherArena application code is MIT licensed.

 ## 🔗 Links